-Dr Elisabeth Philipps has shared the science behind menopause brain fog – and how your diet can help ease symptoms.
+Neuroscientist Dr Elisabeth Philipps discusses the science behind why we experience menopause brain fog – and tells us how our diet can help ease symptoms.

 Brain and menopause